Washington Commandos: Return to Virginia (1990)

 The team returned to the Washington name for their final season in 1990.
 They were coached by Hohensee, who had been promoted from his assistant position.
 The Commandos started the season 0–3.

 In 1987 and 1989, the team played its home games at the Capital Centre (later known as USAir Arena) in Landover, Maryland.
 For the 1990 season, the team was based at the Patriot Center on the campus of George Mason University in Fairfax, Virginia.

 Return of the AFL in Washington

 In 1999, Washington Redskins owner Daniel Snyder announced that he would bring an expansion team to DC to be called the Washington Warriors.
 (At the time, there was speculation in the media that Snyder actually wanted to change the name of the Redskins to the Warriors, due to the controversy over the NFL's team monicker.)
 But after a ten-year wait and the AFL's canceling its season in 2009, that never materialized.

 In 2016, it was announced that Ted Leonsis of Monumental Sports, owner of the NBA's Washington Wizards, WNBA's Washington Mystics and the NHL's Washington Capitals was launching an expansion franchise that would play at the Verizon Center in Washington, DC in 2017.
-The Washington Valor began to play in 2017.
+The Washington Valor played from 2017 until 2019, when the league was suspended.